franko/gsl-shell/doc/user-manual/graphics.rst

       Save the plot in the given filename in SVG format.
       Two optional parameters can be given to specify the width and height of the drawing area.

+   .. attribute:: title

+      The title of the plot.
+You can change or set the title using this attribute.

+   .. attribute:: xlab
+                  ylab

+      The string to be used to label and x and y axis of the plot.
+      By default the labels are empty.

    .. attribute:: units

       A boolean value that define if the axis and grids should be drawn or not.
 By default it is true.

-   .. attribute:: title

-      The title of the plot.
-You can change or set the title using this attribute.

    .. attribute:: sync